• Product

 Water Quality

-Providing water at all times is essential for healthy broilers, as birds typically consume 2–3 pounds of water per pound of feed.
-Also, water intake drives feed intake, so quality and access are non-negotiable.
-Always provide clean water, tested for pH, minerals, and microbes.
-For best performance:
+Birds drink 2-3 pounds of water per pound of feed.
+Water drives feed intake, so quality and access are non-negotiable.

 Moreover, appropriate equipment includes chick fonts (1 per 50–75 chicks), 16-liter drinkers (1 per 50–60 birds), automatic bell drinkers (1 per 75–100 birds), or nipple drinkers (1 per 12 birds).
 Always adjust the drinker height to align with the birds’ backs.
 Too low or too high can reduce intake.